scoconno/scoconno.github.io/Teaching/Intro/1/Handout.md

 #### Introduction

 Don't be fooled by every day uses of the words 'philosophy', 'philosophical', and 'philosopher'.
 Being philosophical is not the same as merely stating your belief about some deep issue.
-Philosophy is first and foremost a rational, rule governed, inquiry into matters of great importance.
+Philosophy is first and foremost a rational, rule governed activity.
 Philosophers have little patience for those who just state their views on some issue.
 They care about **the reasons** for accepting such views, in other words, the arguments that prove those views true or false.
 So, don't expect us philosophers merely to respect your opinion.
-We will respect your good arguments and will expect you to provide reasons for your views.
+We will respect your good arguments and will expect you to provide them.

 Since philosophy is concerned with good arguments, you need to learn what arguments are and when an argument is a good one.
 The branch of philosophy that concerns itself with these questions is called logic.
 You could dedicate your life to the study of logic, but, for our purposes, we only need a brief introduction to it.